 Cub Scouts - It all starts right here for the young scout.
-The Monticello District is home to 33 different packs in Charlottesville, Albemarle and surounding counties.
-434-964-0880 or email@example.com.
+The Monticello District is home to nearly three dozen different packs in Charlottesville, Albemarle and surounding counties.
+434-964-0880 or firstname.lastname@example.org.

 Girl Scouts of Virginia Skyline Council - Unlike Boy Scouts who help old ladies across the street and get to dance around campfires at their Order of the Arrow induction, Girl Scouts "inspires girls ages 5-17 with the highest ideals of character, conduct, patriotism, and service so that they may become happy and resourceful citizens."
 Based in Roanoke but with troops in 36 counties across Central Virginia.
 540-777-5100.

 The Charlottesville/Albemarle 4-H Program operates locally through the Virginia Cooperative Extension Service.
 It offers many exciting activities for hands-on projects, camping experiences, workshops and contests, and programs offered through local schools.
 Ten different 4-H Clubs give kids ages 5-18 a way to get together with others who have similar interests, including leadership, llamas, livestock, dogs and horses, ecology, botany, bees, and more.
 Check here for more info and contacts for clubs.
 872-4580.